donbonjenbi/Rock-Paper-Scissors-Webcam/README.md

 # Rock Paper Scissors Webcam
 This is a project to create a deep learning-based prediction model for real-time predicting "Rock" "Paper" or "Scissors" within a browser's webcam stream.

-To interact with it working live, visit: https://www.donbonjenbi.com
+To interact a live version, visit: https://www.donbonjenbi.com

 ![Rock Paper Scissors Example](misc/example_screenshots.png)

 It uses tensorflow.keras for model training, and tensorflowjs for model deployment.

-The model consists of:
+<b>The model consists of:</b>
 - A MobileNetV2 backbone, starting with weights pre-trained on imagenet (https://www.tensorflow.org/api_docs/python/tf/keras/applications/MobileNetV2)
 - With the head replaced with our custom output layers
 - With the weights re-trained on our custom dataset (/model_training/datasets/donbonjenbi_RPS_dataset2)
 - and finally converted from keras_model => tfjs for compression & final deployment

 The deployment package uses: